gourmetjs/gourmet-ssr/docs/tutorial-2.md

 import CenteredBox from "../components/CenteredBox";
 import HorzForm from "../components/HorzForm";

-export default class SignupView extends Component {
+export default class SignupRoute extends Component {
   static HEADER = (<h3>Create an account</h3>);
   static FOOTER = (<p>Already have an account? <a href="/login">Log in instead.</a></p>);